 Tobias showed me how everything starts from the floor – many young sommeliers rush to become buyers or ambassadors in 6 months, but first, you need to lay the foundations and this is a long process.
 My experience with him at the Ritz made me an impeccable sommelier, wine service became one of my strengths.

 Congratulations on your new job.
 Where do you work now?

 After 4 years at the Edition, in May 2021, I took on a new challenge which I am very happy with.
 I am now a 365 Wine Consultant, I really enjoy doing wine judging, wine education, wine tastings, and masterclasses.

 You won the World best young sommeliers competition.
 Did this competition fuel your motivation to go for the master's degree?

-Can you share a few new wine trends of 2021?
+Can you share a few new wine trends for 2021?

 Non-alcoholic wine is one of those.
 Most importantly, Etna wines have become a big trend amongst the somm industry and are striking its consumer target too.

 When borders open, which wine country would you like to visit?